Human-Connection/Human-Connection/cypress/README.md

 ![Console output after running cypress test](../.gitbook/assets/grafik%20%281%29.png)

-After the test runs, you will also get some video footage of the test run which you can then analyse in more detail.

-## Open Interactive Test Console
+### Open Interactive Test Console

 If you are like me, you might want to see some visual output.
 The interactive cypress environment also helps at debugging your tests, you can even time travel between individual steps and see the exact state of the app.

-To use this feature, you will still run the `yarn cypress:setup` above, but instead of `yarn cypress:run` open another tab in your terminal and run the following command:
+To use this feature, instead of `yarn cypress:run` you would run the following command:

 ```bash
 $ yarn cypress:open